 Results

-Savings were attained when the more than 650 companies and 121 municipalities and joint municipalities that have joined energy efficiency agreements have carried out nearly a total of 19,000 individual energy efficiency measures and invested more than EUR 1007 million in energy efficiency over two years.
-The savings equal to 2.9% of Finland’s total energy consumption in 2020.
+Savings were attained when the more than 700 companies and 134 municipalities and joint municipalities that have joined energy efficiency agreements have carried out over a total of 24,000 individual energy efficiency measures and invested more than EUR 1,170 million in energy efficiency over two years.
+The savings equal to 3.3% of Finland’s total energy consumption in 2021.

-Average new annual savings in 2017–2021 was 2.6 TWh, while the corresponding savings during the previous agreement period was 1.8 TWh.
-A significant increase in annual savings arose from a couple of exceptionally savings measures implemented in energy intensive industry.
+Average new annual savings in 2017–2022 was 2.5 TWh, while the corresponding savings during the previous agreement period was 1.8 TWh.
+A significant increase in annual savings arose from a couple of exceptionally large savings measures implemented in energy intensive industry.

 Significant reductions of greenhouse gas emissions